 tel. +354 535 3700

-Reykjavik Marathon is a nonprofit organization that was established in 1984.
+Reykjavik Marathon is a nonprofit organisation that was established in 1984.
 From the year 2003 the Reykjavik Marathon has been under the guardian of Reykjavik Sports Union, the association of sport clubs in Reykjavik.
-Reykjavik Marathon organizes three events every year: Reykjavik International Games in January, The Northern Lights Run, powered by Orkusalan in February, Islandsbanki Reykjavik Marathon in August, Laugavegur Ultra Marathon in July and Suzuki Midnight Sun Run and the Tour of Reykjavik cycling event in June, About 400 volunteers take part in the execution of the Reykjavik Marathon every year, most of them are members of the sport clubs in Reykjavik.
+The Reykjavik Sports Union organises six events every year: Reykjavik International Games in January, The Northern Lights Run, powered by Orkusalan in February, Islandsbanki Reykjavik Marathon in August, Laugavegur Ultra Marathon in July and Suzuki Midnight Sun Run and the Tour of Reykjavik cycling event in June, About 400 volunteers take part in the execution of the Reykjavik Marathon every year, most of them are members of the sport clubs in Reykjavik.